Vietnam.vn - Nền tảng quảng bá Việt Nam

 Import gold or set up a gold exchange to reduce price difference?

 To reduce the gap between domestic and world gold prices, the only solution is to increase supply.
-However, whether allowing gold imports or establishing a gold exchange to solve the problem of increasing supply, the State Bank still faces many challenges.
+However, whether allowing gold imports or setting up a gold exchange to solve the problem of increasing supply, the State Bank still faces many challenges.

 Meanwhile, sharing with reporters, Mr. Shaokai Fan, Director of Asia-Pacific region (excluding China) and Director of Global Central Banks at the World Gold Council (WGC), said that the State Bank should calculate to import gold cautiously, on the basis of both allowing import and carefully assessing the impacts.